Office - (702) 671-4318

 Attorneys are expected to maintain the highest ethical standards at all times, and to strictly adhere to the opportunities, requirements, limitations, and deadlines set by the judge.
 All counsel are to be punctual for all conferences, hearings and trials.
 They are to be civil to one another as well as to all parties, witnesses, and court personnel - whether in front of a jury or the court.

-- Department II is currently assigned a dual Civil and Criminal Court docket.
+- Department II is currently assigned Civil, Criminal Misdemeanors, and EvictionAppeals.

-- Department II hears Civil Court matters on Wednesdays at 9:00 a.m.
+- Department II hears Civil Court matters on Mondays and Wednesdays at 9:00 a.m.

-- Department II hears Criminal Court matters on Tuesdays and Thursdays at 9:00 a.m.
+- Criminal Misdemeanor Appeals: Thursdays at 9:00 a.m.

 - Hearings - Department II requires that physical, paper, courtesy copies be delivered to its inbox at least one week prior to the scheduled hearing pursuant to EDCR 2.20 (g).
 E-mail and faxed courtesy copies are not accepted.